magnetophon/VoiceOfFaust/README.md

 ##### phase parameters

-Since all(*) formants are made by separate oscillators that are synced to a single master oscillator, you can set their phases relative to each other.
+Since all(*) formants are made by separate oscillators that are synced to a single guide oscillator, you can set their phases relative to each other.
 (*) except for the [classicVocoder](#classicvocoder)
 This allows them to sound like one oscillator when they have static phase relationships, and to sound like many detuned oscillators when their phases are moving.